As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Wireless support is baked in with the inclusion of HEOS wireless and Apple AirPlay 2.
 You can stream music all around your house to wireless HEOS speakers and devices or any wireless Apple devices.

 Video gets a premium treatment as well.
 This unit supports an impressive eight HDMI inputs, plus two outputs so that you can hook into a TV and a projector simultaneously.

 A wide range of other audio and video inputs and outputs are included.
 All the HDMI ports support HDCP 2.3, up to 8K upscaling up to 60p, Hybrid Log-Gamma, HDR10, HDR10+, Dolby Vision, Dynamic HDR, plus 3D.

 Marantz’s SR5015 is a beast of a receiver.
 The sound quality is excellent, even at higher volumes.
 Listening to Miles Davis is a revelation.
 Particularly with some of the unit’s digital sound processing applied, you can swim in the music.

 Bass response is fat and rumbling.
 The brightness of the horns peaks out above the liquid tones of the piano.
 The drums are crisp and responsive.

 If I closed my eyes I could easily imagine that I was sitting in a smoke-filled jazz club in the mid-‘60s with Miles and the band live on-stage.
 And I really enjoyed playing around with the various possible speaker configurations.

 The unit’s video performance was equally impressive.
-Upscaling from SD and HD to 4K gave extremely watchable results.
+Upscaling to 8K gave extremely watchable results.
 Signal processing is clean, and I didn’t notice any artifacting.
-The 60 Hz 4K images were nearly flawless.
+The images were nearly flawless.